 Vitamin K, the clotting vitamin, is present in leafy green vegetables like spinach, kale, collard greens, turnip greens, and Swiss chard in abundance.
 But did you know even scallion, celery, asparagus, and carrots have good amounts of the nutrient?
 Not to mention brassica veggies like broccoli, cabbage, and Brussels sprouts.

-Ramp up vitamin K intake with greens like kale, spinach, and turnip greens or cruciferous veggies Brussels sprouts, broccoli, or cabbage.
-Pumpkin, carrot juice, and pomegranate juice make the cut too.
+Vitamin K comes in two main types, K1 and K2.
+Ramp up vitamin K1 intake with greens like kale, spinach, and turnip greens or crucifers like Brussels sprouts and broccoli, or cabbage.
 For an instant and easy boost, try parsley, coriander, and basil or cloves and curry powder!
+For K2, you may try natto, a fermented soy dish from Japan, dairy products like butter and cheese from grass-fed dairy, and eggs and meat from pasture-raised animals.

 Vitamin A is crucial for many of our body functions.
 A well-balanced diet with veggie options such as chard, collard greens, and spinach, sweet potatoes, and carrots can provide you with enough vitamin A to get through the day.
 Lettuce, turnip greens, and sweet peppers can also help you chalk up the numbers.